Skip to main content

 process diagram of ai research at SLAC

-In training, we have previously demonstrated a model training, using SambaNova RDUs, that fits both the sub-10 minute time frame of between runs of LCLS-II and between shots of DIII-D.
+In training, we have previously demonstrated a model training, using SambaNova RDUs, that fits both the sub-10 minute time frame of between runs of LCLS-II and between shots of DIII-D. In inference, we achieved a 10 microseconds per inference (100k inference rate) using a Graphcore POD 16 as a round robin for the CookieNetAE auto-encoder model used for attosecond x-ray pulse reconstruction at the LCLS-II.

 Animation describing the S3AI workflow